 Checking into your hotel doesn’t mean that you can become lax on your security.
 When you are out of the room, ensure that all bags and luggage remains locked at all times.
 Connect them together with a padlock or chain for that extra bit of security and peace of mind.
-By doing this, it will certainly make stealing your luggages time-consuming and awkward.
+By doing this, it will certainly make stealing your luggage time-consuming and awkward.
 Someone is definitely bound to notice.

-If you would like to step the security up a notch, you can still keep your luggage locked but also tracked all with the one padlock.
+If you would like to step the security up a notch, you can still keep your luggage locked but also tracked all with one padlock.
 The AirBolt lock with its Bluetooth connectivity is perfect for this.
 Use the Android or iOS app to access its many features.
-Airbolt uses crowdsourced location tracking and gives you proximity alerts and logs.
+AirBolt uses crowdsourced location tracking and gives you proximity alerts and logs.
 Did we also say that Airbolt comes with the ability to remove the TSA locking mechanism?
 Now you can carry fewer keys (or none at all) and feel safe that your bags are secure, in any part of the world at any time.
-Travelling abroad or locally has never been easier with the Airbolt.
+Travelling abroad or locally has never been easier with the AirBolt.

 2. Check the fine print of your travel insurance.

 There are so many varieties of travel insurance under the sun.
 Some come as part of your credit card, whilst others need you to purchase upfront.